 - All draws are conducted at the External Lottery Manager’s premises using a random number generator.

-- Winning numbers associated with the lottery will be published on the Worldwide Cancer Research website, with abbreviated details of winners.
-Winning numbers shall also be available by contacting Worldwide Cancer Research ’s Supporter Care Team.
+- Winning numbers associated with the Lottery will be published on the Worldwide Cancer Research website, with abbreviated details of winners.
+Winning numbers shall also be available by contacting Worldwide Cancer Research’s Supporter Services Team.

 - Printed versions of rules are available on request.